 Concept of the Multi-Skills Workshop

-The MSW offers practical courses and workshop facilities for everyone.
+The MSW offers practical sessions and workshop facilities for everyone.

 The workshop is set up as a multi-material facility, offering a unique opportunity to work with a wide variety of equipment, techniques and materials.